Vera

 In order to better understand the plus-size community’s needs, I attended an in-person plus-size shopping event to gather participants for surveys and interviews.
 I also connected with additional participants by reaching out to online communities on Facebook, Reddit, and Instagram.

-66% of participants identifying as plus-size stated that they are unsuccessful in finding clothes that fit their body
+of participants identifying as plus-size stated that they feel unsuccessful in finding clothes that fit their body

 “I want the same cute clothes that are in straight sizes… I just feel like we have way less access to that, especially if you